corda/corda/docs/source/design/corda-gradle-plugin-v2/design.md

 Note: Starting nodes in containers is out of scope.

-There are subtle differences between what should be on the test classpath when testing 1. or 3:
+There are subtle differences between what should be on the test classpath when testing 1. or 3.:
  - *When running a driver test, the classpath of the test is conceptually an rpc client*.

-Building and retrieving dependencies should be the responsibility of gradle and they should be made available for test.
+Building and retrieving dependencies should be the responsibility of gradle and they should be made available for tests.
+Maybe in a file that can be passed as a system parameter.

 Also setting the classpath of the test.

 Question: Currently we decide if nodes should be started in-process or out-of-process when initializing the driver.